sparkflows/sparkflows-docs/docs/aws/admin-guide/glue-integration/aws-connection.rst

       :alt: aws
       :width: 50%

-   .. note:: Ignore the above steps if Fire Insights and AWS Glue are running on same VPC.
+   .. note:: Ignore the above steps if Sparkflows and AWS Glue are running on same VPC.